-A study released in 2011 by Purdue University civil engineering professor Fred Mannering looked at single-car accidents in Indiana that took place on dry pavement, wet conditions, and snowy or icy roadways over a two-year period.
+A study released in 2011 by Purdue University civil engineering professor Fred Mannering looked at single-car wrecks in Indiana that took place on dry pavement, wet conditions, and snowy or icy roadways over a two-year period.
 To his surprise, he found that men 45 or older were at higher risk for serious injury or death on snow and ice, while women were more likely to face serious injury and death on rain-slick roads.
 The study also found that young men were most likely to suffer serious accidents on dry roads.
 Why would this be?

 Mannering believes that there are some psychological factors at play.
 For example, he believes that young men are more likely to keep aggressive driving behaviors in check in adverse conditions, but then underestimate the potential for danger on a road that is not affected by weather or climate.

-Reducing Inclement Weather Accidents
+Reducing Inclement Weather Accidents in Indiana

 How can you help reduce your chances of an Indiana car accident during a rainstorm or while driving on wet roads?
 Try the following wet road safety tips: